-Well, that'll do it for this week folks.
-If you have any questions or comments for me, feel free to send them to email@example.com with "PBN" in the subject line.
-Until next time, I'm out like Tyler Houston.
+Alright, that'll do it for this week folks.
+If you have any fantasy baseball questions you need an opinion on, feel free to send ‘em over to email@example.com with "PBN" in the subject line.
+Until next week, I'm out like the New Jersey Nets.